vincenzoarico/cheatsheet/README.md

 # Examples

 # Notes
-Never execute `cheatsheet update` to update tealdeer if you didn't install it with Homebrew.
+Never execute `cheatsheet update` to update tealdeer if you didn't install it with Homebrew (Mac OS).
 You must consider a manual update of the tealdeer.